Quiet-XOF/Small_Projects/README.md

 ## File Type Organizer
 A python program that will read the type of your files, then organizes them into folders labeled after those types.
 ## QR Code Generator
 A python program using argparse that will generate a QR Code based on the text given, can change the color of background and code of image.
+You can also run the program without arguments to open the application.